How to Resolve Privacy Issues When Flying Drones

 Currently, laws protecting people from rogue drones are inconsistent or weak.
 Some are easily challenged, and others don’t exist at all.

-In 2017, the proposed “Drone Aircraft Privacy and Transparency Act” was opposed by the Commercial Drone Alliance.
-The community group created a set of voluntary best practices.
-These are for drone pilots to help avoid privacy problems.
+In 2017, the Commercial Drone Alliance opposed the proposed “Drone Aircraft Privacy and Transparency Act.”
+The community group created a set of voluntary best practices for drone pilots to help avoid privacy problems.

 The voluntary best practices should look familiar to any experienced photographer.
 Many of these guidelines focus on deliberate transparency.
-This means getting consent from everyone, including property owners, for any aerial images and videos you use.
+This means, while not required, getting consent from property owners for any aerial images and videos you use.

 There may be cases when consent does not equate to compliance, especially if there are state or city laws in place to protect the privacy of citizens.
 If you’re not sure about the drone regulations of a place you’ve never operated in, then take the time to do a bit of research.